What is SAT Exam?

 The above dates are the International Test Dates; the ones for the US are different.
 Follow the link https://collegereadiness.collegeboard.org/sat/register/international for more details.

 NOTE: Whether a candidate should give SAT-II or not depends on the particular course and college/university the candidate is applying to.
-The candidate is advised to check the requirements of various colleges before applying for SAT subject tests.
+Candidate is strictly advised to check the requirements of various colleges before applying for SAT subject tests.
 In the case of Engineering, most universities ask for SAT subject scores.

 Steps to be followed for applying online.